newBie974/crud-angular-php-codeigniter/readme.rst

 *******************

  You need to create your database with the provided table.
 I put on this codeigniter.sql to create the database with table to test
-In application/config/database.php
-The angular file is in js/app.js in application/controllers/welcome.php you will find the REST api
+The application's Angular main file is located in js/app.js.
+Y ou'll  find the REST api in this file : application/controllers/welcome.php

-If you want to try it. go to on your localhost : localhost/your_repository_name/index.php/welcome/show_name
+If you want to try it,  go to on your localhost : localhost/your_repository_name/index.php/welcome/show_name

 I hope this will help you :)